 |ਖ kʰ kx کھ||ਛ ʧʰ chx چھ||ਠ ʈʰ trx ٹھ||ਥ tʰ tx تھ||ਫ pʰ px پھ|

 |ਙ ŋ ng ں||ਞ ɳ ny ں||ਣ ɲ nr ں||ਨ n n ن||ਮ m m م|

 |ਹ ɦ hh ح||ਸ਼ ʃ sh ش||ਜ਼ z z ض||ਸ s s س||ਫ਼ f f ف|

 |ਵ ʋ vw و||ਲ਼ ɭ lr ل||ਲ l l ل|

 |ਯ y y ی||ੜ ɽ rh ڑ||ਰ ɾ r ر|

 Punjabi is mildly famous among linguists for being, along with two neighbors, the only Indo-European languages with tones.
 The marked tones arose from the breathy plosives of other Indo-Aryan languages, as follows:

 However, these tones are not written in either of the current scripts.
 Instead, they use letters for the missing breathy plosives, and rely on writers and readers to know the rules above.
-In Shwa, we write the tones, using the Level accent.
+In Musa, we write the tones, using a High Falling accent for high falling tone, and a Low Rising accent for low rising tone.
+Vowels with level tone use no written accent.
 Here are some examples:

-Now that you know the letters, why not try to read some Punjabi written in Shwa?
+Now that you know the letters, why not try to read some Punjabi written in Musa?

 |اننے کتے ہرناں دے شکارى|